 Next, you can view the detailed steps on how to fix Samsung stuck in recovery mode：

 Step 2.
-Connect your Samsung phone with computer and start.
+Connect your Samsung phone with the computer and click “Start”.

 Step 5.
-Put your device in download mode.
+Follow the instructions to put your device in download mode.

 If you have noticed, most procedures that teach how to reboot into recovery mode ask you to use the volume buttons.
 The volume buttons on your phone are what allow you to enter recovery.
 If you find that your phone is stuck in Android recovery mode, the first thing to do is to check your phone’s volume buttons.